bylickilabs/PSx-Classic-MOD/README.md

 Games that are still being transferred to your PC after checking again can be deleted.
 These are incorrect or not supported.
 Pay attention to PAL or NTSC

-Your retro games intended for the PSx go in the Emus folder.
+Your Retro Games intended for the PSx go in the Emus folder.
 A seperator folder must be created for each emulator.
 (See screenshots)